mstmkn67/mikan5/README.md

 Setup the director in the menu of GOURMET, Tool>Environments Setup

-The samples haven't upload yet.
+The samples haven't uploaded yet.

 ------------